unironically/scopegraph-rags/JastAdd-LM/README.md

-# LM Language 4 Implementation with JastAdd
+# [TENTATIVELY DEPRECATED - TODO] LM Language 4 Implementation with JastAdd
 - An implementation of language 4 with JastAdd

 ### Running: